‹ Back to The Vine

 Since you started your small business, you’ve likely wondered what kind of bank account you need to manage your business’s finances.
 It’s true that banking needs for small businesses are different than personal banking needs or even those of bigger enterprises.
-Which begs the question: Which business bank is right for you?
+Which begs the question: Which business banking solution is right for you?

 At Bluevine, we spend a lot of time speaking with and working to understand the unique banking needs of small business owners like you—so we put together the following roadmap to help you find the right bank account for your business.